 Medium is a social networking platform and publishing tool for freelance writers.
 Here, you can publish your freelance writing blog posts with ease.
 You don’t have to pay any money at all before getting started on Medium.

-It’s totally free!
+It’s free!
 The best part is that if you’re able to attract enough positive attention from readers, Medium will pay you for your efforts.

 Wix is one of the most popular freelance writing platforms used by freelance writers all over the world.
 It’s very easy to use and it has a lot of features that will help you create your writer’s profile for free.